Phase probabilities in first-order transitions using machine learning: Probabilities of the ordered, coexistence, and disordered states

-\textit{Energy and latent heat estimations. ---} To estimate the energy of the ordered phase $e_o$, we chose several (in fact we stopped at seven) points belonging to each set $P_{OS}(e)$ and $P_{MS}(e)$ in the neighborhood of their intersection, and approximated these points by two straight lines, respectively.
+To estimate the energy of the ordered phase $e_o$, we chose several (in fact we stopped at seven) points belonging to each set $P_{OS}(e)$ and $P_{CS}(e)$ in the neighborhood of their intersection, and approximated these points by two straight lines, respectively.
 The intersection of these straight lines gives an estimate of $e_o$.
-Similarly, the estimate for $e_d$ is obtained from the sets $P_{MS}(e)$ and $P_{DS}(e)$.
+Similarly, the estimate for $e_d$ is obtained from the sets $P_{CS}(e)$ and $P_{DS}(e)$.
 The resulting estimates are presented in the tables.

-Tables \ref{table1} and \ref{table2} present estimates of critical energies $e_o$ and $e_d$ and latent heat for the 10-component Potts model, PM-10.
+Tables \ref{table2} and \ref{table3} present estimates of critical energies $e_o$ and $e_d$ and latent heat for the 10-component Potts model, PM-10.
 Each row of critical energy estimates is followed by a row with the ratio of the deviation of the estimated critical energy to the statistical error to show the quality of the estimate.
-We find no noticeable finite-size corrections.
+The estimates are scattered around a precisely known value of the critical energy.
+We found no noticeable finite-size dependence.

 In the case of a continuous transition driven by thermodynamic fluctuations, we see that finite-size analysis of machine learning probabilities reflects these fluctuations and leads to a reasonable estimate of the critical length exponent~\cite{Carrasquilla-2017,Chertenkov-2023}.
 In the case of a discontinuous phase transition, the correlation length does not diverges, and the dependence on the finite size may be different.
 It is known that finite-size corrections to thermodynamic quantities in the Potts model are very sensitive to the way they are estimated and depend on the quantities of interest.
 In two-dimensional space, the corrections can be proportional to $1/L$ or $1/L^2$ or even $1/L^4$~\cite{Challa-1986,Lee-1991,BJ-1992,Fadeeva-2024}.
+A possible explanation for the apparent lack of finite size dependence of probability is that, for some reason, the amplitude $A$ of the correction to the probability function, which, by analogy with the energy probability density function, should behave as $A/L$~\cite{Lee-1991}, is small.
+Nevertheless, we will see below that thermal fluctuations do depend on the lattice size, as can be seen from the behaviour of the variation $D_{xS}(E)$ of predictions.